LeadWoods0902/DandD_Nightmare_Plague/Sessions/Session 8 -.md

 "I went to her office this morning to see if I could find any information on where she was going and I found... her in her office chair, slumped over the desk!
 The last I saw her, she was entering her office to collect a document she needed to take with her - it looks like she never even left the property"

-"I beseech ye, please help me
+"I beseech ye, please help find bring wife's murderer to justice!"